 On Nov.
 13, Krannert Art Museum held their Creative Aging and Memory Café event.
-It featured a gallery walk-through and a painting activity where participants were able to create artwork based on what they saw in the gallery.
+It featured a gallery walk-through and a painting activity where participants could create artwork based on what they saw in the gallery.

 “They’re thematic tours, and they’re each designed to look at a different exhibition, different gallery,” said Rachel Storm, assistant director of community engagement and learning at KAM.

-The tour featured artworks from different eras, made using different mediums, with the idea that participants would identify what is beautiful to them.
+The tour featured artworks from different eras, made using various mediums, with the idea that participants would identify what is beautiful to them.

 “The theme was really looking at beauty and our personal conceptions of what is beautiful — where we see and what we find beauty in, both in artworks in the museum, but also in the way we share stories of how different experiences … moved us in our lives,” Storm said.